mitre-attack/attack-navigator/USAGE.md

 Technique metadata can be added by specifying metadata names and values and are displayed in the technique tooltip.
 Metadata is useful for adding supplemental descriptive fields and information to techniques.
 To visually separate metadata fields, a divider can be added in the interface, which will display a horizontal line in the tooltip where the divider occurs in the list of metadata.
+Techniques with metadata will be given a yellow underline.

 <b>Note</b>: Metadata can only be added, updated, or removed if the list of metadata of all the currently selected techniques
 are identical, including dividers.